 TFRs also have the potential to accelerate rusting and corrosion processes.
 These can be an issue on the paint, but they are more of an issue for the wheels, undercarriage and trim.

-You should never use a traffic film remover as part of a routine for washing your car.
-Instead, you should only use TFRs for very specific purposes.
-And you shouldn’t use them often, or you can increase the risk of rusting from occurring.
+You shouldn’t use a traffic film remover as part of a routine for washing your car frequently.
+Instead, you should only use TFRs for specific purposes e.g. stripping wax or cleaning very dirty vehicles.
+And you shouldn’t use them often, or you can increase the risk of rusting occurring.

 When to Use a TFR